 “What did you have for lunch today?” the nutritionist is inclined to ask them, hands on her hips.
 “Did you get glutened?”

 Both Kurt Maes, a 38-year-old commercial property developer in Arizona, and Conner, who is 9, have celiac disease.
 Whenever their immune systems detect the presence of gluten, a common protein found in wheat, barley and rye products, they go into attack mode, inflaming and damaging the lining of their small intestines.
-Both the Maes fellows suffer from symptoms that are not usually considered with the condition, such as absentmindedness and the inability to complete even the most simple of tasks.
+Both the Maes fellows suffer from symptoms that are not usually considered with the condition, such as absentmindedness, brain fog and the inability to complete even the most simple of tasks.

 Conner was diagnosed first.
 Although he had suffered digestive problems since infancy, celiac disease was not spotted as the culprit.
 But when he began to suffer seizures at night, his parents turned to a neurologist.
 She looked at his brain scans, saw the damage to his cerebellum and quickly realized she had seen these kinds of abnormalities before in patients with the autoimmune condition.
 Testing then confirmed her suspicions.